X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

                         outputs
   --samples_dir SAMPLES_DIR
-                        Path to the directory that will store samples
+                        Path to the directory that will store samples --thickness THICKNESS
+                        Handwriting thickness in pixels.
+It is set to 10 by default.
 ```

 ## txt2script.py
 ```
 $ python txt2script.py --help
 usage: txt2script.py [-h] [-b BIAS] [--output_path OUTPUT_PATH]
+                     [--thickness THICKNESS]
                      model_path input_path

 Converts a text file into a handwriting page.